borea17/efficient_rl/README.md

 -------------------------------------------------------------------------------------

-This is a Python *reimplementation* for the taxi domain of
+This is a Python *reimplementation* for the Taxi domain of

 * [An Object-Oriented Representation for Efficient Reinforcement Learning](http://carlosdiuk.github.io/papers/Thesis.pdf) (C. Diuks Dissertation)
 * [An Object-Oriented Representation for Efficient Reinforcement Learning](http://carlosdiuk.github.io/papers/OORL.pdf) (Paper by C. Diuk et al.)